karthichockalingam/Capestone/README.md

 # Program files

-vehicle.hpp and vehicle.cpp contains information about the vehicle; such as the type of the vehicle, vehicle id and if it is currently parked.
+'vehicle.hpp' and vehicle.cpp contains information about the vehicle; such as the type of the vehicle, vehicle id and if it is currently parked.

 ParkingSpace.hpp and ParkingSpace.cpp, from which three type of parking spaces are inheritered.
 It also stores information if the parking space is occupied are not.